theproductiveprogrammer/salesboxai-chatup/README.md

   - <a href="https://discord.gg/AsJ8krTT3N">Discord</a>
 </p>

-Jan is an AI assistant that can run 100% offline on your device.
+Salesbox.AI Agent is an AI assistant that can run 100% offline on your device.
 Download and run LLMs with **full control** and **privacy**.

 ## Installation